 Truck driving as a second career can give you excellent access to benefits and other perks.
 It can be reassuring to know that you are covered while still bringing in some income.

 Driving for Dot Transportation gives you access to medical, dental, and vision benefits; 401(k) savings with a company match, profit sharing, short-term and long-term disability, and life insurance.
+You can learn more about DTI’s benefits offerings here.

 It is common for many people to choose driving as a second career because they want to see the country.
 Truck driving allows you to see new places and go to areas you wouldn’t otherwise consider going.